43081j/pixelate.js/README.md

 pixelate.js
 ===

-**pixelate.js** is a simple library and jQuery plugin to pixelate any set of images and optionally reveal them on hover.
+**pixelate.js** is a simple standalone library in pure Javascript and jQuery plugin to pixelate any set of images and optionally reveal them on hover.

 [Demo here](http://43081j.github.io/pixelate/)